StudioLE/sqwk/README.md

 `sqwk = require('squawk')`

-For documentation Refer to `example.js`
+For documentation/examples refer to `example.js`